 Popcorn and Caramel Cooked Separately

 I used a bag of microwave popcorn.
 The instructions say to place the popped popcorn in a metal pan and place in the oven at 250 degrees.
 I made a half batch according to the recipe that I had since that bag of popcorn was not 5 quarts of popped popcorn.

-Meanwhile, you heat up your butter, brown sugar, pancake syrup, and salt to boiling over medium heat.
+Meanwhile, heat up your butter, brown sugar, pancake syrup, and salt to boiling over medium heat.
 As soon as it comes to a boil, start your timer for 5 minutes.
 After 5 minutes of heavy boiling, remove from heat and stir in the baking soda.
 The caramel will foam slightly.
 Just stir.

 Then, pour the caramel mixture over the pan of warm popcorn and stir it around, coating well.
 Then, return the pan to the oven and let the caramel coating adhere to the popcorn pieces.
 Stir every 15 minutes.

-I didn't bake it the entire 40 minutes, and then I poured it into a plastic tub with a cover on it for storage.
+I didn't bake it for the entire 40 minutes, and then I poured it into a plastic tub with a cover on it for storage.

 The directions said to place it in a cool spot to cool off, so I brought it into the garage and set the covered container on the refrigerator for a few minutes.
 You must understand that it was really cold here in Minnesota and it did not take long for the caramel to set.